paulosuchoj/paulosuchoj/README.md

 - ⚡ Fun fact: ...
 -->

   <p>I'm a junior software engineer based in São Paulo, Brazil.
 I mainly work with Python, C#, HTML5, CSS3 and Angular.
-I've been working in IT since 2011, and my previous experience includes customer support, incident management and identity and access management.
-At the moment I'm trying to break into data science, a field I'm very passionate about.<br><br>
+I've been working in IT since 2011, and my previous experience includes customer support, incident management and identity and access management.<br><br>
     Right now I'm delving into data science, brushing up on my Python skills and working through base concepts in DS.<br><br>
     I love music (symphonic metal, post-metal, post-rock and shoegaze as well as soundtracks), fantasy and sci-fi books, movies and languages!
 I speak Portuguese :brazil:, English 🇺🇸, French 🇫🇷, German 🇩🇪 and a tiny bit of Japanese 🇯🇵 (currently learning)!</p>